solana-developers/helpers/README.md

 To load the keypair from the filesystem, pass in the `keypairPath`.
 When set, loading a keypair from the filesystem will take precedence over loading from the `.env` file.

-If `airdropAmount` amount is set to something other than `null` or `0`, this function will then will check the account's balance.
+If `airdropAmount` amount is set to something other than `null` or `0`, this function will then check the account's balance.
 If the balance is below the `minimumBalance`, it will airdrop the account `airdropAmount`.

 To initialize a keypair from the `.env` file, and airdrop it 1 sol if it's beneath 0.5 sol: